-5-202 Preaward Survey of a Prospective Contractor's Accounting System b.
-When performing the preaward survey of a prospective contractor's accounting system, the auditor will determine the acceptability of the design of the contractor's system and determine if the system is:
+5-202 Preaward Survey of a Prospective Contractor's Accounting System \\

-- (1) in operation, or - (2) set up, but not in operation,

-The SF 1408 also discusses accounting systems which are either anticipated or nonexistent.
+- a.
+A preaward survey of a prospective contractor's accounting system is an examination of the accounting system at either a large or small contractor before contract award.
+The audit is performed at the request of a contracting officer to determine the acceptability of a contractor's accounting system for accumulating costs under a prospective Government contract.
+It is usually requested as part of an overall preaward survey of a contractor conducted by a contract administration office under FAR 9.106 or DFARS 209.106 or PGI 209.106.
+The audit scope should be limited to obtaining an understanding of the design of the prospective accounting system so as to appropriately complete Standard Form 1408 (SF 1408), "Preaward Survey of Prospective Contractor Accounting System" (see FAR 53.209-1(f)) and those procedures essential to reach an informed opinion on whether or not the design of the prospective contractor's accounting system is acceptable for accumulating costs under a Government contract.
+It is not necessary to conduct an in-depth evaluation of the operational effectiveness of the accounting system. - b.
+When performing the preaward survey of a prospective contractor's accounting system, the auditor will determine the acceptability of the design of the contractor's system and determine if the system is: - (1) in operation; or - (2) set up, but not in operation, the SF 1408 also discusses accounting systems which are either anticipated or nonexistent.
 It is not possible to perform an examination level engagement under those circumstances since procedures would most likely be limited to inquiry alone.
-If requested to perform an audit for an accounting system that is either anticipated or nonexistent, the auditor or supervisory auditor should notify the requestor that we are unable to provide an audit report or SF 1408, but will be available to do so once the system is set up or in operation.
+If requested to perform an audit for an accounting system that is either anticipated or nonexistent, the auditor or supervisory auditor should notify the requestor that we are unable to provide an audit report or SF 1408 but will be available to do so once the system is set up or in operation.

 c.
 The requestor can be supported by providing a current preaward accounting system report, performing an examination to opine on the design of the system, or performing a follow-up audit.
 If a prior preaward survey of a prospective contractor's accounting system has been performed and is relatively current, it should be provided to the requestor.
 If the prior preaward survey is not current, perform an examination of sufficient scope and depth to evaluate the acceptability of the design of the contractor's accounting system for accumulating costs under a Government contract.
-If a recent preaward audit disclosed deficiencies that are considered material weaknesses, a follow-up audit can be performed to evaluate corrective actions taken provided the original audit was completed in the last 12 months and there have been no significant revisions to the design of the accounting system.
+If a recent preaward audit disclosed deficiencies that are considered material weaknesses and or system deficiencies, a follow-up audit can be performed to evaluate corrective actions taken provided the original audit was completed in the last 12 months and there have been no significant revisions to the design of the accounting system unrelated to the corrective actions.
 The scope of the follow-up audit is limited to verifying there have been no significant revisions to the design of the system (other than those required as corrective action to cited deficiencies) and whether the corrective action adequately addresses the deficiencies.
 If the follow-up discloses no significant revisions to the system design and that the contractor corrected the deficiencies, the report should indicate that the contractor has effectively implemented corrective action.
 The audit report should also include that the accounting system is suitably designed, in all material respects, for award of a prospective contract in accordance with the criteria contained in FAR 53.209-1(f).
 A proforma version of the preaward accounting system follow-up report is available as other audit guidance.